 Research

-For many years we have focused on aminoglycoside antibiotics that target the RNA of the bacterial ribosome, which is the macromolecular complex responsible for protein synthesis in the cell.
-We have been also interested in other non-coding bacterial RNAs and their inhibition by anti-sense modified oligonucleotides.
-We have been investigating the use of peptide nucleic acids as inhibitors of bacterial RNA, and looking for carriers of peptide nucleic acids to bacterial cells.
-One of such carriers that we have found is vitamin B12.
-Another area of our interest are proteases, especially viral ones.
-We are investigating how macromolecular crowding affects the dynamics and enzymatic activities of various proteases.
-We combine theoretical approaches (computational simulations and molecular modeling) with experimental biophysical measurements (absorbance, fluorescence, circular dichroism spectroscopy, isothermal titration calorimetry) and microbiology.
+For many years, we have focused on aminoglycoside antibiotics that target bacterial ribosomal RNA, the macromolecular complex responsible for protein synthesis in the cell.
+We have also studied other non-coding bacterial RNAs and their inhibition by anti-sense modified oligonucleotides.
+We have investigated the use of peptide nucleic acids as inhibitors of bacterial RNA and searched for carriers to deliver them to bacterial cells.
+Among these carriers are cell-penetrating peptides, vitamin B12 and siderophores.

-• How to improve aminoglycoside antibiotics?
+• How can we improve aminoglycoside antibiotics?

-• How to design effective antibacterial peptides?
+• How can we design effective antibacterial peptides?

 Research areas include:

-• physicochemical properties of macromolecular complexes,
+• the physicochemical properties of macromolecular complexes,

-• thermodynamics of interactions between modified oligonucleotides,
+• the thermodynamics of interactions between modified oligonucleotides,

 • coarse-grained models for proteins and nucleic acids,